HyScript7/SAM/README.md

 A drag & drop solution for moderation in your custom bots.

-Developed for The CodeVerse Hub by Aditya.
+Originally developed by [@HyScript7](https://github.com/HyScript7) for The CodeVerse Hub discord server owned by [Aditya](https://github.com/youngcoder45/).

 ## Features